-Endorsement is a written attachment that alters and supersedes any of the terms or conditions set forth in this policy.
+Endorsement is a written attachment that alters and supersedes any of the terms or conditions set forth in this plan.

 Enrollee means an employee, family member of the employee, or individual otherwise eligible and enrolled for coverage under this plan.
-In this policy, enrollee is referred to as subscriber or member.
+In this policy, enrollee is referred to as subscriber, member, or you.